eddmann/eddmann.github.io/_posts/2015/2015-12-31-fizzbuzz-in-clojure.md

 ## Solution 3

-Conceptionaly similar to the 'cond' implementation - 'some-fn' allows us to create a function which includes a list of predicates along with their desired return values.
+Conceptually similar to the `cond` implementation, `some-fn` allows us to create a function which includes a list of predicates along with their desired return values.
-In the case of a match not being found the supplied number is returned instead.
+In the case of a match not being found, the supplied number is returned instead.

 ```clojure
 (defn fizzbuzz [n]